Audi Q4 Sportback e-tron Review 2024

 The larger Audi e-tron is also more capable at carrying three people side-by-side.
 However both outer rear seats come with Isofix mounting points for child seats, while the high seating position aids access.

 Like many SUVs loading things into the boot is made harder by a high access point, which might make it harder for an ageing dog to climb aboard.
-But there is some surprise and delight here: Audi actually quotes the Q4 Sportback e-tron's boot capacity at 535 litres, which is 15 litres more than the standard Q4 e-tron despite that sloping back end.
+But there is some surprise and delight here: Audi originally quoted the Q4 Sportback e-tron's boot capacity at 535-litres, which is 15-litres more than the standard Q4 e-tron despite that sloping back end.
+However, it now states the same figures for both models at 520-litres, or 1490-litres with the seats folded.

 Handling and ride quality: What is the Audi Q4 Sportback e-tron like to drive?